aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 Once you have a grasp on matrix multiplication, you can build most ML models.
 Matrix expresses a linear fully connected pairwise relationship between an input stack of nodes and an output stack of nodes, that's generic enough to cover most use cases.
 Convolutions can be represented as a big matrix multiplication in theory, in practice they are vector-matrix multiplication, but what you can do is to stack/batch the input feature vectors to comprise a matrix and then you're back to a matrix-matrix multiplication.
 As long as you have a dot product somewhere you can probably map that to a matrix-matrix multiplication problem.

 Something useful to consider is that the memory footprint of a NxN matrix is O(N^2) but the compute required to multiply that matrix is O(N^3).
-That means that there's N expressions after the cube expansion before reduce and if we don't have to spill to memory and keep everything local it maps pretty well to modern architectures that have orders of magnitude more FLOPS than memory bandwidth.
+That means that there's N expressions after the cube expansion for each element in memory, before reduce and if we don't have to spill to memory and keep everything local it maps pretty well to modern architectures that have orders of magnitude more FLOPS than memory bandwidth.
 In other words having a large FLOP/byte is what makes the matrix multiplications map well to modern architectures, in theory.

 The other concept to understand is the reducibility of a series of matrix operations into a single matrix multiplication.
 This is important for designing the models.
 There's sometimes cases when you still want to keep some matrices in a redundant expression but usually you don't.
 Also when doing low rank approximations you still keep chains of matmuls.
 Any scalar, vector or matrix multiplication can be merged as a single matrix multiplication if you reshape the tensors appropriately.
-What happens then when we want to build a non linear transformation is that we just apply a non linear function in-between the matrix multiplications - that way it doesn't reduce to a single matrix multiplication.
+What happens then when we want to build a non-linear transformation is that we just apply a non-linear function in-between the matrix multiplications - that way it doesn't reduce to a single matrix multiplication.

 # DAG

 Directed Acyclic Graph (DAG) is a directed graph with no cycles.
 Sort of a tree but each node can have more than one parent.
 In the context of compute graphs, this means that the flow of data and operations moves in one direction, from inputs to outputs, without any causation feedback loops.
 There's loops, conditions and jumps in a generic compute graph.
 Loops are a way to unroll the computation or condition a computation, as the time passes but it doesn't inverse the causation.
 In ML compute graphs we usually don't have loops and jumps or conditions so no need to worry about it at all.
 We have lerps and when(b, x, y) but that could be rewritten into just lerps.
 There's ways things are optimized but effectively you can think of it as if everythinng is computed in an ML compute graph during forward pass, thus we arrive at DAGs.
-When there's a loop in the python code what happens is that the compute graph is being built dynamically and all it does is just instantiates a new graph.
+When there's a loop in the python code what happens is that the compute graph is being built dynamically and all it does is just instantiates a new node in the graph.

 # Dynamic graph building